IBM/telco-network-cloud-drivers/content/installation/lm/production/install-lm.md

 # Installing with Helm

-You can now install the various TNCO Helm charts in the order listed above, using the `helm install` command
+You can now install the various TNC-O Helm charts in the order listed above, using the `helm install` command

 ```
 helm install <your-helm-chart> --name <your-release-name> --namespace <your-namespace> -f <your-custom-values-file> -f <your-additional-flavour-files>